Content

 • Etc.

-Direct cash flow of a private person - (example student)
+For private individuals: direct cash flow - (example student)

 The specific cash flow statement reads: